atzberg/mango-selm/README.md

 __Mailing List for Updates and Releases__

-Please join the mailing list for updates and releases [here](https://forms.gle/y8EMa8XHeF48btDp7).
+Please join the mailing list for future updates and releases [here](https://forms.gle/y8EMa8XHeF48btDp7).

 __Bugs or Issues__